 - Smoking laws: Disgruntled flight attendants led the charge to ban smoking on airplanes, sparking possibly the most notable public-health campaign of all time.
 Since the 1960’s, smoking has largely been banished in public spaces and tobacco consumption has been cut in half

 As technological advances continue to revolutionize the world of higher education, the positive effects extend to everyone.
-Like the curb cuts that enabled greater mobility for wheelchair users and other groups of people, tools like transcription and captioning solutions benefit all students and further drive innovation.
+Like the curb cuts that enabled greater mobility for wheelchair users and other groups of people, tools like transcription and captioning services benefit all students and further drive innovation.